-Right-of-way: 60 feet.
-Stormwater management to be accommodated within the right-of-way using Best Man-
+60 feet.
+Stormwater management to be accommodated within the right-of-way using Best Man-Right-of-way:

-Lanes: Two travel lanes with an on-street parking lane to one side.
-Stormwater management to be lane, pedestrian-scale street lighting, benches, bus shelters, bike racks, and trash cans
+Two travel lanes with an on-street parking lane to one side.
+Stormwater management to be Lanes:

-Pedestrian/Bike Access: 10-foot wide sidewalks and additional crosswalks at new intersections
+Pedestrian/Bike Access: 10-foot wide sidewalks and additional crosswalks at new intersections lane, pedestrian-scale street lighting, benches, bus shelters, bike racks, and trash cans

-Street scape: Street trees planted 30 to 35 feet on center within grates and/or in curb extensions in the parking
+Streetscape: Street trees planted 30 to 35 feet on center within grates and/or in curb extensions in the parking